rejsafranko/portfolio/README.md

 Developed an in-house model which suggests service groups offered on a clinic managment web page.
 Created a fully automated MLOps system with Dockerized AWS Lambda Functions, AWS S3 and AWS Aurora RDS MySQL database.

 ## Achievements
-- Finished 2nd place in the LUMEN Data Science competition.
+- Developed a [machine learning solution](https://gitlab.com/overfittingoverlords/lumen-hotel-occupancy-prediction) which got 2nd place in the LUMEN Data Science competition.
 The task was to create and deploy time-series models for predicting hotel room occupancy for a given reservation.